 64-68 CE.
 Emperor Nero orders mild persecutions of Christians, blaming them for the Great Fire of Rome (perhaps to deflect blame from himself).
 Romans consider Christianity a “superstition” rather than a religion.
 Christianity is still a minor and obscure sect; most Romans have never heard of it and don’t care much about it one way or the other.

 Ca. 90 CE.
 The Gospel of John is written.
 It is completely separate from the other three, sharing no text, and organized very differently.
 (For example, Jesus’ ministry lasts longer than two years, while the other Gospels seem to assume that Jesus’ ministry lasted only one year.
-John places the Last Supper on the day before Passover, with Jesus crucified on the day of Passover; in the other three Gospels, the Last Supper is a Passover meal, with Jesus crucified the day after the Passover.)
+John places the Last Supper on the day before Passover, with Jesus crucified on the day of preparation; in the other three Gospels, the Last Supper is a Passover meal, with Jesus crucified the day of Passover.)
 John is the most thoroughly Greek of the Gospels.
 The community in which it was written seems to have had little contact with other Christian communities.
 Their main identity seems to have been as opponents of the Jews; there is little mention of Jesus’ own Jewish heritage, and no distinction between internal groups of Jews.
 “The Jews” are the main opponents in John, and the Romans are shown relatively positively; this may reflect the community’s own conflicts with Jewish neighbors.
 Throughout history, John has been used to foment anti-Semitism and justify atrocities against Jews.
-On a positive note, John contains much material not found in the other Gospels, including the “I am” statements.
+John contains much material not found in the other Gospels, including the “I am” statements.
 It also has the most theological discourse, privileging abstract explorations of Jesus and God over narratives of Jesus’ actions.
 Jesus is more closely identified with God than in the other three Gospels.

 Ca. 90-100 CE.
 The three Epistles of John are written, either by the author of the Gospel of John or by someone else in the same community.
 They are written to combat the heresy that Jesus did not come “in the flesh,” i.e. that he was not truly Human.
 They also exhort their readers to love one another, a common theme in the Gospel of John as well.

 Ca. 92-91 CE.
-Clement I, the first bishop of Rome, writes a letter to Corinth that is widely circulated regarding church structure and the authority of church leaders.
+Clement I, the first bishop of Rome, writes a letter that is widely circulated regarding church structure and the authority of church leaders.
 It will almost become part of the New Testament.

 96 CE.
 Roman bureaucracy officially recognizes that Judaism and Christianity are separate.